EliasHaynes/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+A: Actor to Film_actor is one-to-many, Film_actor to Actor is one-to-one.

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+A: Not Null

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+A: 3, because of the red diamonds.

 ##### ER Diagram upload